Bruce Peninsula National Park in Ontario

 Here you can find crystal clear turquoise water that looks like it belongs in the Caribbean.
 One popular tourist spot is The Grotto, a pool of aquamarine water with an intricate cave structure created by waves in Georgian Bay.

-Tobermory also features ample hiking trails to scenic lookouts, like the Bruce Trail, Canada's oldest footpath.
-Or adventure seekers can go snorkelling or diving to see the over 20 shipwrecks within Fathom Five National Marine Par
+Like the Bruce Trail, Canada's oldest footpath, Tobermory also features ample hiking trails and scenic lookouts.
+Or adventure seekers can go snorkelling or diving to see the over 20 shipwrecks within Fathom Five National Marine Park,

 Plan your vacation with CAA Travel

 Are you eager to start planning your next adventure in Canada?
-Discover Canada with CAA.
-Contact afor expert assistance when you are ready to start planning or book your vacation.
+When you are ready to start planning book an appointment with a CAA Travel Consultant to get started.